Slaymish/AndoSim/docs/dev/MILESTONE_ROADMAP.md

 ---

 ### Current Focus
-- Material preset system (rubber, metal, cloth, jelly) powering solver parameters.
+- Damping & restitution parameter wiring for presets and solver hooks.
-- Collision validation pass to surface CCD/debug metrics in the UI.
+- Smooth elastic response tuning and dense contact stability tests.
-- Documentation refresh once Phase 2 reliability work lands.
+- Documentation refresh now that Phase 2 reliability features are in place.

 ---